mraible/mongock-docs/old/guides/getting-started.md

 ## Sign up

-The shutter.sh service is currently in closed alpha testing.
+The mongock service is currently in closed alpha testing.
 You will need an invitation to use it until the service goes public.

-If you would like to get invited, just ping us on [Twitter](https://twitter.com/shuttersh) or check out our [website](https://shutter.sh/) for other ways to get in touch.
+If you would like to get invited, just ping us on [Twitter](https://twitter.com/mongocksh) or check out our [website](https://mongock/) for other ways to get in touch.

 ## Installation